EmiliyaTakhirova/FlexBox/README.md

 The Trillo is a fictional booking hotels app to demonstrate the advanced css/sass features using flex-box.

-It containes resources and tasks mastered during a training course on Advanced CSS and SASS - Master FlexBox.
+It contains resources and tasks mastered during a training course on Advanced CSS and SASS - Master FlexBox.
 The single page is implemented using only HTML and CSS/SASS, no javascript is embedded.

 ``` bash